BYTE-TMU/BYTE_Website/README.md

 - [x] Implement new color scheme rebrand
 - [x] Change footer colors to match new color scheme
 - [x] Develop Contact component for Support page
+- [x] Create "Meet the Team" component for About page
+- [x] Create "Project Contributors" component for About page

 ## Design System